0bCdian/obsy_blog/src/content/blog/github_pages_for_devs_in_a_hurry.md

 6. Your portfolio probably doesn't need a SLA of 99.9% uptime.
 7. Without a doubt the best place to host documentation for your projects.

+I hope my sales pitch was effective and you're already convinced to try it out.
 <img src="https://i.imgflip.com/9jydcb.jpg" width=400 alt="Cutting meat with a
   sword"/>

 > Now my portfolio can handle hundreds of requests per second!!!!1

-I hope by now my sales pitch was effective and you are probably wondering "but how do we deploy our sites?"...
+But now you are probably wondering "how do we use this thing?".

 ## There's two schools of thought